SarodYatawatta/calibration-pytorch-test/README.md

 <img src="time.png" alt="reduction of calibration cost" width="700"/>

-Here is an image showing the reduction of calibration error (Student's T loss) with iteration for LBFGS and Adam.
+Here is an image showing the reduction of calibration error (Student's T loss) with minibatch (CPU time) for LBFGS and Adam.
 Adam runs faster but slower to converge.
 LBFGS uses 1 epoch and Adam uses 4 epochs in the image.
 The minibatch size is 1/10-th of the full dataset.